BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Introduction

 \subsection{Contributions}

-The contributions of this paper are as follows: We begin by proving new theoretical results for optimally solving the GPU rental problem that advance the current theoretical understanding of scheduling for parallelizable jobs.
-Specifically, \begin{itemize}[leftmargin=*] \item We consider the \emph{GPU rental problem} from the perspective of a cloud service customer who has a budget on the long-run average number of GPU-hours consumed per hour.
-The customer wants the best possible performance for their money, and therefore aims to minimize the average JCT across a stream of jobs while adhering to the budget.
-In our model (Section \ref{sec:model}), job sizes and interarrival times can follow very general distributions.
-Job speedup functions are permitted to change from job to job and change over time for a single job.
-We solve the GPU rental problem for this extremely general setting in Section \ref{sec:theory}.
+The contributions of this paper are as follows: \begin{itemize}[leftmargin=*] \item We formally model the \emph{GPU rental problem} in which a cloud service customer has a budget on the long-run average number of GPU-hours consumed per hour.
+The customer aims to minimize the average JCT (or weighted average JCT) across a stream of jobs while adhering to the budget.
+Our stochastic model (Section \ref{sec:model:problem}) makes very mild distributional assumptions, allowing us to accurately model real-world systems. \item We solve the GPU rental problem in Section \ref{sec:BOA}.
+Our results handle both homogeneous (Section \ref{sec:theory:hmo}) and heterogeneous (Section \ref{sec:hetero}) clusters.
 We refer to our optimal policy as the Budget Optimal Allocation (BOA) policy.
-While this paper focuses on the homogeneous GPU setting, our theoretical results can be easily generalized to the heterogeneous GPU setting, see Appendix~\ref{app:heterogeneous}.